Joseph A. Biedenharn: Vicksburg years

-Move to Monroe, LA
+Move to Monroe

 In 1913, Joseph Biedenharn moved with his family to Monroe in Ouachita Parish in northeastern Louisiana, where he purchased a small bottling plant to produce Coca-Cola.

 The Tallulah Coca-Cola Bottling Plant operated by Joe Biedenharn, built in c.1930 and c.1940 in Madison Parish, is listed on the National Register of Historic Places.

 He and his wife had a large mansion and gardens designed for them.
 The Biedenharn home in Monroe is now a tourist attraction, operated as the Biedenharn Museum and Gardens at 2000 Riverside Drive.
 It is visited by 25,000 to 30,000 persons per year.
 The original Biedenharn home is furnished as it was during the years when the Biedenharns' daughter, Emy-Lou, a contralto opera singer prior to World War II, resided there until her death in 1984.
 In addition, the house has an area of soft drink exhibits, and a Bible Museum with rare books.
 It also hosts rotating exhibits.

 In 1925, Joseph and his son Malcolm Biedenharn, together with other entrepreneurs, purchased a crop-dusting business.
 They added eighteen planes, making it the largest privately owned fleet in the world.
 That company eventually developed as Delta Air Lines.
 It operated from Monroe before moving to the larger regional city of Atlanta.
 Until the late 1990s, a Biedenharn family member always sat on the Delta board.

-After the death of his son Malcolm, Biedenharn named a grandson, Henry A. Biedenharn, Jr. (1919–2010), as the president of the Ouachita Coca-Cola Bottling Company.
+After the death of his son Malcolm, Biedenharn named a grandson, Henry A. Biedenharn Jr. (1919–2010), as the president of the Ouachita Coca-Cola Bottling Company.
 Joseph Biedenharn died in the fall of 1952 in Monroe at the age of eighty-five.
-He is interred at Riverview Cemetery there.